January 30, 2019

 I Slipped and Fell at a Restaurant.
 Am I Entitled to Compensation?

-Slip and fall accidents are common and sometimes they result in injuries.
-They may be due to uneven floors, loose carpets or badly maintained parking lots.
-In the case of restaurants, spilled drinks and food pose additional hazards.
-If you slipped, fell and suffered an injury while out to lunch or dinner, you may want to seek compensation.
-Since these cases can be quite complex, you will need a personal injury lawyer on your side.
+If you slipped, fell, and suffered an injury while out to lunch or dinner, you may want to seek compensation.
+Since these cases can be complex, you will need a personal injury lawyer on your side.

-Damages You Can Seek after a Slip and Fall with the Help of an Alabama Personal Injury Lawyer
+Damages You Can Seek After a Slip and Fall With the Help of an Alabama Personal Injury Lawyer

-Each case is different but there are some common damages to which you may be entitled.
+Each case is different, but there are some common damages to which you may be entitled.

 Medical Expenses